An Overview of Foreign Manufacturer Certification Scheme (FMCS) Certification

 The manufacturers who have their factory locations outside India can apply for Foreign Manufacturing Certification Scheme (FMCS) Certification.
 They shall:

 - Have all manufacturing facilities or machinery at their factory premises;

 - Have competent testing personnel in their lab to test products;

 - Ensure conformity of their product to applicable ISS (Indian Standard Specifications);

 - Have all arrangements or equipment in their factories for product testing as per ISS;

 - Accept the SIT (Scheme of Testing and Inspection) and Marking Fee;

 - Accept the Terms and Conditions of the license.

-Documents Required for Foreign Manufacturing Certification Scheme (FMCS) Certification
+Necessary Papers Required for Foreign Manufacturing Certification Scheme (FMCS) Certification

 - Nomination of an authorised representative of the Branch or Liaison Office of the applicant or legally appointed agent of the applicant, as the instance may be, duly executed by the applicant on its letterhead;